Mario J. Ciampi

-Biography
+Early life and education

 Ciampi's parents emigrated from Italy to California in 1906.
 Guido and Palmira Ciampi travelled on the SS Deutschland from Genoa, arriving at Ellis Island, New York on 3 March 1906.
 They had friends in San Francisco and arrived there just in time for the great San Francisco earthquake of April 18.
 The devastation caused by the earthquake and subsequent fire forced them to live in an Army issue tent on the Presidio for several months.
 Mario was born in San Francisco twelve months after the fire, on 27 April 1907.

 Soon afterwards the family moved to Schellville, California near Sonoma, where Guido became a farmer.
 The farm had vegetables, fruit trees, animals, and a vineyard which eventually earned bonded winery status.
 As teenagers, Mario with his brothers Paul and Joe worked on the family vineyard and made extra money making wooden shipping crates for the neighboring Sebastiani Winery.

-"From an early age he precociously sketched buildings for fun, and later seriously for Sonoma Valley friends and neighbors, but there was no money to send him to architecture school.
-So he entered the profession in the old way -- old-fashioned even in 1925 -- by going straight from high school to an apprenticeship in the San Francisco firm of Alexander Cantin and Dodge A. Riedy, who had worked on the great Pacific Telephone Building with Timothy L. Pflueger.
+Despite early signs of talent, Mario could not afford architecture school.
+Instead, after high school he did an apprenticeship as a draftsman in the San Francisco firm of Alexander Cantin and Dodge A. Riedy, who had worked on the Pacific Telephone Building with Timothy L. Pflueger, from 1925–29.
+He also took night classes at the San Francisco Architectural Club from 1927–29.
+He won two National Design Competition scholarships to the Harvard Graduate School of Design, where he was admitted in 1931 and 1932 under special circumstances, because he had no bachelor's degree.
+After Harvard, he studied at the Ecole des Beaux-Arts for two years and toured Europe before returning to San Francisco.

-"Working as a draftsman by day and taking night classes at the San Francisco Architectural Club..., Ciampi soon became a remarkable delineator in the Beaux Arts manner.
-Like almost all architects of his generation, he was still an eclectic, inspired by historic styles….

-"Drawings of this quality won him successive scholarships to the Harvard Graduate School of Design, where he was admitted in 1931 and 1932 as a special student (because he had no bachelor's degree).

-"He returned to San Francisco after a stint at the Ecole des Beaux-Arts and an extensive tour of Europe under a traveling fellowship arranged by Harvard."
+Career

 Ciampi founded his design firm, M.J.C. and Associates, in 1945.
-Professional works of Mario Ciampi include the design and construction of university buildings, schools, churches, and commercial buildings including joint ventures with architectural organizations and collaboration with painters, sculptors and artists.
-He was commissioned to develop the Downtown Plan for San Francisco in 1963 including beautification of Market Street, Embarcadero, Hallidie, and United Nations Plazas.
-Much of his work was completed under the administrations of Christopher, Shelley, Alioto, Moscone, and Feinstein.
+Professional works of Mario Ciampi include the design and construction of university buildings, schools, churches, and commercial buildings, including joint ventures with architectural organizations and collaboration with painters, sculptors and artists.

+Structures

+In the late 1950s and 1960s, Ciampi designed numerous schools in the Bay Area.
+They include Westmoor School, Fernando Rivera Elementary School, and Vista Mar School in Daly City; and Sonoma Elementary School for Ciampi's hometown of Sonoma.
+The American Institute of Architects described them as "characterized by novel structural systems integrating clerestory lighting, leaving large wall surfaces that incorporate significant artwork in relief."

+Ciampi designed the streamlined concrete overpasses for the section of Interstate 280 between San Francisco and Cupertino, which was constructed in the mid-1960s.

+Perhaps Ciampi's best known work is the original Berkeley Art Museum building, which was opened in 1970 at the University of California, Berkeley campus in a brutalist style.
+The building was renamed Woo Hon Fai Hall in 2011.
+The museum moved out in 2014, and the building was renovated in 2022 and now houses the Bakar BioEnginuity Hub.
+The City of Berkeley declared it to be a landmark in 2012.